 All derivative financial instruments classified as for trading purposes as hedges against market risks, are recorded in the balance sheet as assets and/or liabilities at fair value.
 The fair value is determined based on market prices determined by the counterparty with which Arca has privately contracted the instruments.

 The changes in the fair value of the financial instruments contracted with hedging purposes from an economic perspective are recorded in stockholders' equity, while those related to this type of instruments that fail to comply with all the requirements for recognition as hedges, are recorded in comprehensive financial income (expense).
 Arca also contracts derivative financial instruments to cover its exposure to risk from the variable interest rates on its debt certificates, as indicated in Note 11.
-In addition, Arca acquires some of its main raw materials for production in currencies different from its functional currency and in order to reduce its exposure to the exchange rate risk, it contracts derivatives are only contracted with institutions of recognized solvency and limits have been established for each institution.
+In addition, Arca acquires some of its main raw materials for production in currencies different from its functional currency and in order to reduce its exposure to the exchange rate risk, it contracts derivatives in foreign currency so as to cover these forecasted transactions.
+Derivatives are only contracted with institutions of recognized solvency and limits have been established for each institution.